melsman/mlkit/doc/arm64-ci.md

 The macOS entry downloads the native v4.7.23 Darwin release.
 That seed requires macOS 26.0, hence the `macos-26` runner.
-Bootstrap compilation uses the seed's prepared Basis cache and matching ARM64 runtime; Rosetta is not required.
+Bootstrap compilation uses the seed's prepared Basis cache and matching ARM64 runtime to build MLKit, ReML, and the SML tools directly, without an intermediate compiler build.
+Rosetta is not required.
 Configure selects ARM64 by default.

 Platform-specific checks remain explicit in the shared job: